Service Policy

 2. Our Default Privacy Policy

-Our default privacy policy is never to gather or store information about you, to log your conversations, or to engage in any other behavior that would compromise your privacy and security in any way.
+Our default privacy policy is never to gather or store information about you or to engage in any other behavior that would compromise your privacy and security in any way.
 However, if you choose to use our services (especially the jabber.org IM service) we sometimes need to gather or store information so that you can use the relevant service (e.g., we require authentication for IM login, so we need to store your password).
-The following sections describe exactly what information we might gather and store.
+The following sections describe information we might gather and store.

 3. Information We Gather or Store